Interview with Dr James Hendrie Burt. One

 NM: Yeah.

 JB: You had, you had the whole lot.
 They had five, five office staff to run it as you know.
 It worked very well because this was one of the things that was interesting.
 Why did I have the time to go flying?
 I said I was dealing with a healthy bunch of people.
 The aircrew boys were all fit and healthy.
 The ground crew boys on the whole were all fit and healthy.
 They had the odd little accident but they were dealt with readily by the staff.
-I only saw the ones that were in trouble or anybody who needed examinations.
+I only saw the ones that were in trouble or anyone who needed examinations.
 They were all passed on.
 On to me.
 As I say they were all pretty, pretty healthy.
 We did, I finished up by saying yes when they asked did I enjoy the Air Force I said yes.
 I did enjoy it but I said there was no medicine in it.
 I said I qualified in medicine and I said I wanted to be a GP and I didn’t get much medicine to do.
 I was offered a short service commission.
 An air vice marshall came up himself to Binbrook.
 I was up at Binbrook at the time and that’s another story but we’d better not tell that.
 Tell that one.
 But he came.
 He was up at Binbrook and we were having lunch together with the CO and he said, ‘What about taking a short service commission?’
 He said, ‘I can guarantee,’ he said, ‘You’ll get it.’
 I said, ‘No. No.’ I said, ‘I can’t.’
 I said, ‘My wife has not taken to the Air Force whatsoever.’
 I said, ‘She does not want to be connected with any service.
 So,’ I said, ‘What choice do I have?’
 I said, ‘No way.’
-I said, ‘If she doesn’t want it.
+I said, ‘If she doesn’t want it.’
 What’s the difference?
 So I didn’t.
 I said, ‘No I won’t.’
 But that was the bit I said no. I said I did enjoy it but there was no medicine at all really.
 You got the odd little cough, tonsilitis or little colds and things.
 Somebody got bronchitis and that and the only, the only real medicine I did was in 1947.
 That was the winter, the very bad winter.
 The whole country was snowed under and that.
 Well, we were at that time classified as a marshalling airfield and had to keep open seven days a week all day.
 We had big snow ploughs churning up clearing the runway.
 To keep the runway.
 The camp was shut down.
-There was no leave granted at all at that time.
+There was no, no leave granted at all at that time.
 We were just for a short time in that and three months later I held what was in seeing the staff.
 The staff were all talking you see.
 I said, ‘Well, up at the end of these corridors there was one big room.’
 I said, ‘That that was my antenatal.
 There were just gasps.
 Antenatal.
 I said, ‘Yes.’
 ‘How did you get antenatal?’
 I said, I told them the story.
 I said, ‘The big lock up.’
 I said, ‘There was no one to get off the camp.
 I said, ‘Boys will be boys and girls will be girls.’
 I said.
 That’s what the result was.
 Several of them got discharged for being pregnant.
 So that was about the only, the only real medicine I did.
 I think that was the thing that —

 NM: So that was definitely out of the ordinary.